Aloha ʻĀina Education and Leadership

 - Culminating Requirement: Plan-B Project

-For a full listing of courses, see the MEd-CS Handbook 1: Prospective and New Students.
+For a full listing of courses, see the MEd-CS Handbook: Aloha ʻĀina Education and Leadership.

 Our faculty and staff will provide you with guidance and resources to support your success from beginning to end.
 You will receive a dedicated faculty advisor to partner with you on your journey.